brvpuyve/MS2PIP-for-DIA/README.md

 If you would have any issues during the installment please contact us and we will try to help you wherever we can.

+In our GitHub repository you can find a DIY practical exercise (on a Yeast dataset of the Chromatogram Library paper of B.Searle).
+Please try it yourself and send us your results using social media.

 Bart Van Puyvelde ([bart.vanpuyvelde@ugent.be](mailto:bart.vanpuyvelde@ugent.be))

 *This research was mainly funded by a mandate from the Research Foundation Flanders (FWO) awarded to BVP [grant number 11B4518N]*